Twinkling lights

 We want you to be 100% satisfied!
 For that reason, we examine, describe and photograph all of our jewellery with the utmost care.

 You can rely on our years of experience in the trade and our expertise as a professional art historians for reviews of the antique jewellery.
-As a member of various trader organisations and the British Society of Jewellery Historians, we remain committed to the highest possible degree of accuracy.
+As a member of various trade organisations and the British Society of Jewellery Historians, we remain committed to the highest possible degree of accuracy.
 In our descriptions, we always also indicate any signs of age and defects and never hide them in our photos – this saves you from any unpleasant surprises when your package arrives.

 Learn more